jenkinsci/build-name-setter-plugin/README.md

 ![alt tag](./Screenshot_build_name.png)

 Memo:
-token-macro is not optional at version:1.5.1
+token-macro is not optional from version:1.6.0